Faith in the Future (Louis Tomlinson album)

-Faith in the Future is the second studio album by English singer and songwriter Louis Tomlinson.
+Faith in the Future is the second studio album by English singer-songwriter Louis Tomlinson.
 It was released on 11 November 2022 independently through BMG.
 Tomlinson announced the album's release date, track listing and album artwork on 31 August 2022.
 The album was supported by three singles: "Bigger Than Me", "Out of My System" and "Silver Tongues".
-The album debuted at No. 1 in the UK making it his first in the country.
+The album debuted at No. 1 in the UK, making it his first in the country as a solo artist.
+To support Faith in the Future, Tomlinson embarked on the Faith in the Future World Tour, which commenced in May 2023.

 Background

 Following the release of his debut album Walls, Tomlinson confirmed in July 2020 that he would be working on his second album.
 Tomlinson confirmed that he had finished the album in August 2022.
 Upon the album announcement, he wrote;

-Tomlinson also stated that he had enjoyed the recording process a lot more than working on Walls.
+Tomlinson also stated that he had enjoyed the recording process a lot more than working on Walls because, as he declared in his documentary All of Those Voices, he had the experience of playing two live shows from the tour Louis Tomlinson World Tour before the tour was delayed due to the COVID pandemic and that gave him the inspiration to found his new sound "something which honors the live show" highlighting that "the thing I wanted to get out of this record, mostly, was to create a great live experience on the next tour."

+On 29 September 2022, Tomlinson appeared on American DJ Zach Sang's YouTube podcast Zach Sang Show, where he talked about how Faith in the Future became the title of the album;

+Tomlinson worked with Theo Hutchcraft, David Sneddon and Joe Cross from The Courteeners, over a winter in the countryside, Tomlinson describing it as "a writing camp", and wrote "Silver Tongues", "Saturdays" and "She Is Beauty We Are World Class".
+Tomlinson decided to work with artists rather than professional songwriters for the record, as he believes it allows for more natural conversations and "focus on the heart of the music".
+Tomlinson commenced his Faith in the Future World Tour to support the album in May 2023.

+Tomlinson announced the release date, track listing, and album artwork on 31 August 2022.
+The album was released on 11 November 2022, through BMG.
 A deluxe CD zine edition of Faith in the Future includes two more songs, "Headline" and "Holding On to Heartache".

-Conception

-On 29 September 2022, Tomlinson appeared on American DJ Zach Sang's YouTube podcast Zach Sang Show, where he talked about how Faith in the Future became the title of the album;